SpikeAI/2022-11_brainhack_DetecSpikMotifs/README.md

 ![](./figures/rastor_plot_spade_pattern_diag_motif.PNG)

+### Test of SPADE on another generative model with rate modulation

 More noise in the patterns with rate modulation.
 10 neurons involved in the pattern (#0 to #10), with Poisson sampling leading to various number of spikes at each pattern presentation (sometimes none).
 Tuning SPADE appears difficult:
 - short window of 5ms = many misses